-- a) recognize their responsibility to conduct research of high ethical standards (ethical scientific research encompasses all stages of the research life cycle, ranging from proposal to dissemination); - b) be aware of IBEC's Code of Conduct for Research In tegrity; - c) make sure that their research complies with the code, and seek guidance from IBEC (the commission of research integrity) when necessary; - d) undergo training to carry out their duties and to develop their knowledge and skills throughout their career.
+- a) recognize their responsibility to conduct research of high ethical standards; - b) be aware of IBEC's Code of Conduct for Research Integrity; - c) make sure that their research complies with the code, and seek guidance from IBEC (the commission of research integrity) when necessary; - d) undergo training in order to carry out their duties and to develop their knowledge and skills throughout their career. - e) Ethical scientific research encompasses all stages of research life-cycle, ranging from proposal to dissemination.

-This Code doesn't cover all the regulations in detail.
-Instead, it provides a framework to guide researchers introducing the main relevant issues and topics, and where useful or necessary, refers to further reading.
-By making clear the conduct that is expected and considered effective, the Code contributes to an atmosphere of openness.
-It is a living document that will be updated on a regular basis.
-The most up-to-date version can be accessed on the intranet at Public Files/Code of Conduct for Research Integrity.
+This Code doesn't cover all regulations in detail.
+Instead, the code provides a framework to guide researchers introducing the main relevant issues and topics, and where useful or necessary refers to further reading.
+By making clear the conduct that is expected and considered effective, this code contributes to an atmosphere of openness.
+This Code is a living document that will be updated on a regular basis.
+The most up-to-date version can be accessed on the intranet at Public Files/ Code of Conduct for Research Integrity.